21 Clever Hacks to Make Everything in Your Home Smell Amazing

 Or try salt

 No citrus peels?
 No problem.
 Dump half a cup of salt into the disposal, then turn on the disposal while running cold water.
 The salt will dislodge any waste stuck inside while neutralizing their odors.
-These tricks will help you clean your kitchen in five minutes.

 Salt’s incredible for cleaning your house, try these 20 uses for salt to clean.